 New Canaan is a medium-sized town located in the state of Connecticut.
 With a population of 20,213 people and four constituent neighborhoods, New Canaan is the 55th largest community in Connecticut.

 New Canaan home prices are not only among the most expensive in Connecticut, but New Canaan real estate also consistently ranks among the most expensive in America.

-New Canaan is a decidedly white-collar town, with fully 94.08% of the workforce employed in white-collar jobs, well above the national average.
-Overall, New Canaan is a town of managers, sales and office workers and professionals.
-There are especially a lot of people living in New Canaan who work in management occupations (22.95%), sales jobs (17.85%) and business and financial occupations (14.72%).
+New Canaan is a decidedly white-collar town, with fully 94.65% of the workforce employed in white-collar jobs, well above the national average.
+Overall, New Canaan is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in New Canaan who work in management occupations (21.70%), business and financial occupations (15.80%), and sales jobs (15.16%).

-A relatively large number of people in New Canaan telecommute to their jobs.
-Overall, about 11.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.